 Chateaugay is a tiny village located in the state of New York.
 With a population of 820 people and two constituent neighborhoods, Chateaugay is the 763rd largest community in New York.
-Chateaugay has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Chateaugay has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Chateaugay isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Chateaugay are a mix of both white- and blue-collar jobs.
 Overall, Chateaugay is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Chateaugay who work in office and administrative support (12.60%), teaching (10.24%), and management occupations (9.06%).